 What is burnout

-Burnout is defined by two distinct expressions.
+Burnout can be defined by two distinct categories.
 One is a state of physical, emotional, and mental exhaustion due to long-term involvement in an emotionally demanding situation.
 This can be seen in the workplace, caring for aging parents, and parenting young children.
-The other is a state of fatigue or frustration brought on by a career, a cause, way of life, or relationship that failed to produce the expected outcomes and rewards over a long period of time.
+The other is a state of fatigue or frustration brought on by a career, a cause, a way of life, or a relationship that failed to produce the expected outcomes and rewards over a long period of time.

-The 2 definitions at their core bring out the features of burn out which are exhaustion and disillusionment.
-The specific quality of burnout that is different from fatigue or exhaustion is that it happens to highly committed people to their work and relationships.
+The 2 definitions bring out the features of burn out which are exhaustion and disillusionment.
+One specific quality of burnout that is different from fatigue or exhaustion is that it happens to people who are highly committed to their work and relationships.
 It is a type of person and personality type.
-The concept of burnout means that the individual would have had to be alight in the first place to suffer burnout.

 Although exhaustion can be remedied with rest, burnout can lead to a more chronic experience and may require a longer healing period and often professional help.